‘My shorts have shrunk.’ I’m standing in front of the mirror, trying to fasten the denim cut-offs that fitted perfectly last summer.

 ‘I’m sure other people must be struggling,’ I tell my colleagues.
 ‘It can’t just be me.’

 ‘It’s not,’ my boss says.
-‘I’m going to need a crane to get me out of the house if I carry on.’
+‘I’ll need a crane to get me out of the house if I carry on.’

 ‘I’ve been terrible,’ I say.
 ‘I’ve started having brunch (toast with full-fat butter and jam) as well as breakfast and introduced a cereal course into the afternoon to get me through the daily briefing.
-That’s as well as the biscuits while I’m working.’
+Then there’s the biscuits while I’m working.’

-‘Don’t make me feel bad,’ I wail.
+‘Don’t make me feel bad,’ I say.
 ‘It’s like I’m trapped on the world’s worst all-inclusive.’

 That afternoon, I make a cup of tea and settle down to write.
 I know nothing about how to stop snacking, so I start with some research.
 I find some ideas, like drink lots of water, plan your meals and chew slower.